gideonadeti/task-manager/README.md

 ### Seeding the Database

-To populate the database with sample data for testing and development:
+To populate the database with sample data for development:

 ```bash
 npm run seed